 You may be unaware of the rights you have as a utility customer.
-But it's important that you understand these rights before filing a complaint with your electric or telecommunications provider or the Public Utility Commission (PUC).
+But it's important that you understand these rights before filing a complaint with your electric, telecommunications, water and sewer utility service provider or the Public Utility Commission (PUC).

 Refusal of Service

 PUC rules state that an electric or local telecommunications provider may refuse service for the following reasons:

 - Helping another customer avoid paying his/her bill by applying for service at a location where that customer already receives service

 - Refusal to pay a deposit if you can't show satisfactory credit